gregwhitaker/gopher/README.md

 HR system, you simply directed your browser at http://go/paystubs and you would be redirected to your paystub information in the internal HR system.

+## Bugs and Feedback
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/gopher/issues).

 ## License
 Copyright (C) 2020 Greg Whitaker